fardeenfs/NGO-Manager/README.md

  <li> Error Handling of the project needs improvement.
 I am looking at alternative system designs to make it more user friendly</li>
 </ul>

 DISCLAIMER: This project has been tested and some known bugs have been fixed.
 There could nevertheless be potential bugs in the code and by using this code you agree that I will not be held responsible for any losses incurred.
-All non-profits are welcome to use this project for free.
-If you are a profit-making business, kindly contact me at fardeenfaisal.fs@gmail.com before using the code.

 All contributions and suggestions are welcome!
 Feel free to create a pull request and report bugs/issues.